olesho/sci-phi/README.md

-# SCI-AI
+# SCI-PHI

-A FastAPI application for processing PDF files with hot reload functionality that excludes the data directory.
+A FastAPI application for processing scientific papers in PDF format.

 ## Quick Start